8 Documentation

 - For conveying steps in a process (sometimes also called a setup file)

 - There may be times that a specific data pipeline or reporting process requires multiple steps, opening different files and running different scripts.
-This information can go in an SOP, but if it is a programmatic type process completed using a series of scripts, it might be easiest to put a simple file named “readme_setup.txt” in the same folder as your scripts so that someone can easily open the file to see what they need to run.
+This information could go in an SOP, but if it is a programmatic-type process, completed using a series of scripts, it might be easiest to put a simple file named “readme_setup.txt” in the same folder as your scripts so that someone can easily open the file to see what they need to run.

 Step 1: Run the file 01_clean_data.R to clean the data